ritaxcorreia/polluto/README.md

 ![Polluto Screenshot](https://raw.githubusercontent.com/ritaxcorreia/polluto/main/public/screenshot2.png)

-N.B.: The Polluto app can only take 5 API calls per minute, so pace yourself! 🙃
+N.B.: The free plan on AirVisual API caps at 5 API calls per minute, so pace yourself!
+If you notice the pollution card not showing, that will be why.
+Wait a bit and it will show again 🙃

 ## Upcoming features: